 On April 15, 2020, we entered into a license agreement, or the SADA License Agreement, with MSK and Massachusetts Institute of Technology, or MIT, that grants us an exclusive, worldwide, sublicensable license to certain patent and intellectual property rights developed by MSK and MIT to develop, manufacture, and commercialize licensed products and to perform services for all therapeutic and diagnostic uses in the field of cancer diagnostics and cancer treatments using SADA-BiDE (2-step Self-Assembly and DisAssembly-Bispecific DOTA-Engaging antibody system) Pretargeted Radioimmunotherapy Platform, or the SADA Technology, a concept we also refer to as Liquid RadiationTM.
 The patents and patent applications covered by the SADA License Agreement are directed, in part, to the SADA Technology, as well as a number of SADA constructs developed by MSK.
 Upon entering into the SADA License Agreement in April 2020 and in exchange for the licenses, we paid MSK and MIT a cash upfront payment and issued an aggregate of 42,900 shares of our common stock to them.
-During the three months ended June 30, 2021, we paid \$1.0 million under the agreement.
+During the nine months ended September 30, 2021, we paid a payment in the amount of \$1.0 million to MSK and MIT under the agreement.

 As required under the SADA License Agreement, in October 2020, we entered into a Sponsored Research Agreement with MSK to fund at least \$1,500,000 in scientific research at MSK over the next three years.

 Further, the SADA License Agreement requires us to pay to MSK and MIT mid to high single-digit royalties based on annual net sales of licensed products or the performance of licensed services by us and our affiliates and sublicensees.
-We are obligated to pay minimum annual royalties of \$40,000, which shall increase to \$60,000 once a patient has been enrolled, over the royalty term, commencing on the tenth anniversary of the license agreement.
+We are obligated to pay minimum annual royalties of \$40,000, which shall increase to \$60,000 once a patent has been issued, over the royalty term, commencing on the tenth anniversary of the license agreement.
 These amounts are non-refundable but are creditable against royalty payments otherwise due under the SADA License Agreement.
+As of September 30, 2021, we have determined that payment of the minimum royalties is not probable, and accordingly have not accrued for them at September 30, 2021.

 Under the SADA License Agreement, we are also obligated to pay MSK and MIT certain clinical, regulatory and sales-based milestone payments.
 Certain of the clinical and regulatory milestone payments become due at the earlier of either the completion of the related milestone activity or the date indicated in the SADA License Agreement.
 Total clinical and regulatory milestones potentially due under the SADA License Agreement are \$4,730,000 and \$18,125,000, respectively.
-Sales-based milestones payments, totaling \$23,750,000, become due should the Company achieve certain amounts of sales of licensed products.
+Sales-based milestones payments, totaling \$23,750,000, become due should the Company achieve certain amounts of sales.
 In addition, for each of the SADA constructs generated by MSK and sold on behalf of the Company by a sublicensee, the Company may make sales-based milestone payments in the total amount up to \$60,000,000 based on the achievement of various cumulative net sales made by the sub-licensee.
 Finally, under the terms of the SADA License, MSK is entitled to receive 25% of any income generated from the sale of any PRV or the sale of other comparable incentives provided by any non-U.S. jurisdiction.